wangbolun300/Scattered_Points_Interpolation/README.md

 ## Introduction
 Our algorithm generates a single B-spline surface patch which interpolates the given scattered 3d data points.
 The inputs are the scattered 3d data points and their parametrization (in domain [0, 1] x [0, 1]).
 The output is the generated B-spline surface.

-The advantage of our algorithm is that the input data points do not need to be distributed in rows or in grid points (like tranditional interpolation methods always do), but can be scattered, non-uniformly distributed.
+The advantage of our algorithm is that the input data points do not need to be distributed in rows or in grid points (like traditional interpolation methods always do), but can be scattered, and non-uniformly distributed.
 The generated surfaces, as they are interpolation surfaces, can often maintain a high precision in shape reconstruction, and, often use less control points, thanks to the Proposition we proposed and proved in our paper.

 The code is implemented in C++, containing functions for B-spline basis calculation, knot vector generation, thin-plate energy calculation, control points solving, and, some polynomial operators(+, -, x, /, differential, integration, etc.).
 We also have some other interpolation/ approximation algorithms implemented in our code.
-We hope the code can help the users feel convient and comfortable to use B-splines.
+We hope the code can help the users feel convenient and comfortable using B-splines.

 This code is tested on Windows and Linux, and it probably works on Mac.

 ## Build

-Before build the code, you need to have CMake installed on your machine.
+Before building the code, you need to have CMake installed on your machine.
 To build the library and executable benchmark on Linux or macOS run:

 ```sh
 mkdir build